brighthr/QA-Automation/README.md

     3. Navigate to the employee tab and verify that both employees are displayed.

-    4. Automate this build so tests can run in the CI setup of your choice.
+    4. Integrate this build so tests can run in the CI setup of your choice.

 Please submit your project by uploading it to your git repository and provide us with a link to the project.